 What is the Semi-Formal Dress Code?

 Preferred by a wide majority of young men, semi-formal attire aims for “smart style”, meaning elegant menswear graced with the personal touch.
 And while some might say the men’s semi-formal dress code lands right in the middle between formal and informal attire, the truth is it’s much closer to formal menswear in spirit.
 Think blazers with matching trousers, two-piece suits (with or without the tie), pocket squares and dress watches, and you’re heading in the right direction.
 For night time events, darker colours like navy are the best way to go.
 However, for daytime events, you can go lighter on colour.
+To truly look stylish for any semi-formal occasion, one must understand that it’s about more than the blazer and dress shirt.
+Believe it or not, there are also shoes that are appropriate for semi-formal dress.

 What is Formal Attire?